aliunco/react-native-fadecarousel/README.md

 | children | `undefined` | `React.ReactElement[]` | `YES` | an array of the Elements that you want to use them as each slides |

-You can also manage control the carousel using ref value and here is the type of the reference value:
+You can also manage controlling the carousel using ref value and here is the type of the reference value:

 ```tsx
 type FadeCaroselInstance = {